When you buy a car insurance policy, you’ll (usually) have to fill in a bunch of information about yourself.

 Your insurer might want you to take out temporary cover to make sure your car is fully insured while you’re out of the UK.

 It’s also worth checking exactly what you’re covered for in other countries.
-If you’re UK-based, driving abroad is a pretty up-in-the-air subject.
+If you’re UK-based, you may need to get a Green Card to drive in the EU (and some other countries too).🌍

 If you do want comprehensive cover in another country, you should let your insurer know.
 You'll probably have to pay a bit more for it.